YukioSenpai/conduktor/README.md

 https://github.com/conduktor/conduktor-coding-challenge/tree/main/frontend-developers

-To run the app, follow those step:
+To run the app, follow those steps:

 In the folder coding-challenge :